 2001 The farm stops functioning like a pig farm

 2005 There are 35.000 young trees mechanically planted on the field.
-Coorporatie Bosgroep Zuid, Het Groenfonds, and the government have made this possible.
-These organisations are still involved in CO2 Compensation regulations
+Corporation Bosgroep Zuid, Het Groenfonds, and the government have made this possible.
+These organizations are still involved in CO2 Compensation regulations

-2025 The amount of the 35.000 young trees will be cut into half.
-The cut up wood will be used for the timber industry and will be used as wood burned for private heating.
+2025 The amount of the 35.000 young trees will be cut in half.
+The cut-up wood will be used for the timber industry and will be used as wood burned for private heating.